VirtXpro/virtxpro/README.md

 #### VirtXpro prepares you for your first job after graduation?

 As a student in college, it is hard to gain relevant experience.
-Through VirtXpro, you will be able to gain exposure into the relevant tech fields.
+Through virtXpro, you will be able to gain exposure into the relevant tech fields.
 It allows you to have something to discuss during an interview and how it has prepared you for your role.
-Anyone seeking a free online, innovative platform to gain experience to put on their resume or add to their LinkedIn, then VirtXpro is an invaluable resource for you to continue learning outside the classroom.
+Anyone seeking a free online, innovative platform to gain experience to put on their resume or add to their LinkedIn, then virtXpro is an invaluable resource for you to continue learning outside the classroom.

 Click here to Apply: https://github.com/VirtXpro/interns